Housing Standards

 Housing support for people with mental health, learning disabilities and autism should be specifically identified in local housing strategies.

-Gypsies, travellers, and other transient populations may have specific needs not currently quantified.
+Gypsies, Travellers and Roma, along with other transient populations may have specific needs not currently quantified.

 7. Next Steps

-The HHCDG will continue to implement the Lincolnshire Homes for Independence blueprint to:
+The HHAWDG will continue to implement the Lincolnshire Homes for Independence blueprint to:

 Overlaying modelled data of the condition and energy efficiency of the housing stock with health profiles and deprivation data will give insights to health impacts of poor condition housing, allowing effective targeting of schemes and advice.

-To address poor housing conditions in the private rented sector, and tackle rogue landlords and criminal landlords, we must; use powers of enforcement more effectively; deliver on measures in the Housing and Planning Act 2016; and increasing capacity to enable a proactive approach to health and housing.
+To address poor housing conditions in the private rented sector, and tackle rogue landlords and criminal landlords, we must: use powers of enforcement more effectively; deliver on measures in the Housing and Planning Act 2016 and Renters Rights Act 2025and increase capacity to enable a proactive approach to health and housing.

-All agencies should better consider the health needs of those residing in park homes or static caravans, including transient populations, gypsies, and travellers, and other groups with protected characteristics.
+All agencies should better consider the health needs of those residing in park homes or static caravans, including transient populations, Gypsies, Travellers and Roma, along with other groups with protected characteristics.

 To explore opportunities to include housing advice as part of a comprehensive advice and support offered by in-house practitioners, commissioned services and voluntary and community sector organisations.